 About Suzanne Clothier

-Suzanne Clothier has been working with animals professionally since 1977, with a deep background of experience that includes obedience, agility, puppy testing, breeding, Search and Rescue, conformation, instructing, kennel management and canine midwifery.
-She is well respected for her holistic Relationship Centered Training™ approach to dogs and the people that love them.
+Suzanne Clothier has been working with animals professionally since 1977, with a deep, broadly varied background of experience including obedience training, agility, Search & Rescue, kennel management, and program development.
+She is well respected for her humane, effective Relationship Centered Training (RCT™) approach to dogs and the people that love them.

 First listed in Who’s Who in Dogs back in 1997, she has taught in the US, Canada, Belgium, Holland, Italy, Japan, Australia, New Zealand and the UK for groups as varied as Assistance Dogs International-NA, Wolf Park, Association of Pet Dog Trainers, FEMA, Alaskan Dog Musher Association, he University of Minnesota’s Nature Based Therapeutics conference, many national and international conferences, and for training groups and clubs.

 Regarded as an innovative trainer, Suzanne’s work includes:

 - CARAT™ - a novel temperament assessment & scoring system

 - The Enriched Puppy Protocol™ - Program for early puppyhood development, birth to 9 weeks